wemgl/edu-errstrat-go-code/exercises/non-retryable-error-types/README.md

    go run start/main.go --creditcard 1234
    ```
 5. Go to the WebUI and view the status of the Workflow.
 It should be
    **Running**.
-Inspect the Workflow and see that it is currently retrying
+Inspect the Workflow and see that it is currently retrying the
-   the exception, verifying that the exception is no longer non-retryable.
+   exception, verifying that the exception is no longer non-retryable.
+You can
-   Terminate this Workflow in the WebUI, as it will never successfully complete.
+   terminate this Workflow in the WebUI, as it will never successfully complete.
 6. Stop your Worker by using **Ctrl-C** in the terminal it is running in.

 ## Part B: Configure Retry Policies to set Non-Retryable Error Types